GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Success Criteria

-- You’ve established **Achievable** SLO objectives that are to be met within the current month.
+- You’ve established **Achievable** SLO objectives for the short-term.
   - Each SLO has a target value and a compliance period (see examples below)
   - Example SLOs for a fictional shopping cart service:
     - Availability: 99.9% of the users are able to visit the shopping cart measured over a 24-hour rolling window.